Author – Rashmi K

 Catechu or cutch obtained from the heartwood of Acacia Catechu is used to dye cotton, wool, and silk to a brown color directly.
 It is also rich in tannins and can be used to get a black color when used with an iron mordant.
 It is grown in the Western Ghats, Eastern Ghats, and North Eastern regions of India

-The major advantages associated with using natural dyes are:
+Major advantages associated with using natural dyes:

-- The raw material is available in plenty
+- Raw material is available in plenty

 Disadvantages of Natural Dyes

-- Natural dyes tend to fade quickly
+- Clothes made from natural dyes tend to fade

 - The availability of raw materials that are used to make natural dyes can vary according to seasons but synthetic dye is available all year round